cppbear/llvm-project/clang-tools-extra/include-finder/README.md

         https://clang.llvm.org/docs/HowToSetupToolingForLLVM.html for an
         example of setting up Clang Tooling on a source tree.

-<source> specify the path of source file.
-The path is
+<source0> ... specify the paths of source files.
+These paths are
         looked up in the compile command database.
 If the path of a file is absolute, it needs to point into CMake's source tree.
 If the path is relative, the current working directory needs to be in the CMake